mbbatukan/mbbatukan.github.io/mywebsite/source/project/completed/data_wrangling_julia.md

 ## Introduction

 Data wrangling is a very important step in machine learning, and raw (scraped/downloaded from the internet) data should be cleaned out before training the models.
 Pandas is incredibly powerful and well-developed module in Python to analyze and manipulate the data, so I have gained some basic experience in the last few years.
 However, Julia, high-level programming language, has been increasingly getting popular in data science.
 While I try to learn syntax of Julia to add to my skill set, I prepared this post to show similarities in between Julia/DataFrames and Python/Pandas.
-I hope this will encourage people to see how easy to code in Julia.
+I hope this will encourage people to see how easy it is to code in Julia.

-Recently, there was an online event to learn basics of machine learning (Luckily, I attended).
+Recently, there was an online event to learn the basics of machine learning (luckily, I attended).
 In the first part, data wrangling was explained well in detail using Python/Pandas.
-Those who are interested in seeing the original repository by Shadi Khalifa and accessing to the source files can refer to [the repository](https://github.com/skhalifa/CAC_S20).
+Those who are interested in seeing the original repository by Shadi Khalifa and accessing the source files can refer to [the repository](https://github.com/skhalifa/CAC_S20).

-Basically, I repeated what it was done in Python/Julia to gain confidence in Julia/DataFrames.
-This first block of code is the Python code and following codes are Julia code and output from Julia REPL, respectively.
+Basically, I repeated what was done in Python/Julia to gain confidence in Julia/DataFrames.
+This first block of code is the Python code, and the following codes are Julia code and output from Julia REPL, respectively.
 I didn't explicitly show Python output, but it can be found in [Jupyter Notebook](https://github.com/skhalifa/CAC_S20/blob/master/DataPrepHandsOn.ipynb).

-There will be no separate reference for each block of code, and well-written documentation of the both modules can be accessed using the links below.
+There will be no separate reference for each block of code, and well-written documentation of both modules can be accessed using the links below.

 * [Python/Pandas](https://pandas.pydata.org/docs/)
 * [Julia/DataFrames](https://dataframes.juliadata.org/stable/)

-Since both modules and programming languages are getting updates frequently, some of codes may not properly run in the most recent version.
+Since both modules and programming languages are getting updates frequently, some of the codes may not properly run in the most recent version.
 Therefore, I listed the versions that I used to create outputs.

 ## Versions